-We Found Your New Favorite Burger: 5 Delicious Recipes You’ll Want to Make ASAP
+The 5 Best Burger Recipes You’ll Want to Make ASAP

 Maybe it’s the warmer weather and longer days.
-Maybe it’s the fact that many of us can now get vaccinated — or the fact that more than 60 million of us already are.
 Or maybe we’re just ready for a new mindset.
-But, we’ve been feeling kind of optimistic lately.
-We know that we still need to be careful, but the idea of a small, backyard grilling session seems within reach.
-Which has us thinking about burgers.
-We’ve been doing a lot of burger-scrolling (it’s so much better than doom-scrolling) and we’ve found some patties that we can’t wait to make.
+Whatever the reason may be, we’ve been feeling kind of optimistic lately…which has us thinking about burgers.
+We’ve been doing a lot of burger-scrolling (it’s so much better than doom-scrolling) and we’ve found some of the best burger recipes that we can’t wait to make.

-From Greek turkey burgers to a decadent mushroom option that’s completely plant-based, one of these burgers deserves a spot on your burger bucket list.
+From Greek turkey burgers to a decadent mushroom option that’s completely plant-based, these best burger recipes deserve a spot on your cooking bucket list.
 Each is packed with flavor, easy to customize, and full of whole foods ingredients that keep your nutrition in mind.
 If you do find a new favorite, promise to let us know!

 The secret to making a turkey burger taste delicious instead of dry?
 Load it up with flavor.
 Here, garlic, kalamata olives, briny capers, feta cheese, red onion, and plenty of spices ensure that every bite will knock your socks off.
 Loading the patty up with tzatziki sauce, cucumbers, and roasted red peppers doesn’t hurt either.
 A standard burger bun will work here, but a whole wheat pita could be nice, too.
 Or simply place it atop a salad, and you’ve got a lovely meal.